Codeception/codeception.github.com/_posts/2019-04-20-codeception-3.0.markdown

 And a few words from Michael Bodnarchuk, who started Codeception 8 years ago:

-As a person who is interested in quality and testing I was interested in answering the question: what needs to be tested at first place.
+> As a person who is interested in quality and testing I was interested in answering the question: what needs to be tested at first place.
 And the best answer I found so far is to get that information from the user feedback.
 Sometimes, a bug can be found only by a regular user, without causing a stack trace.
 And what I'd love to see, that users of web site or web applciation could submit such bugreports instantly.
-That's why I built [Bugira Bugtracker](https://www.bugira.com), my new SaaS product to get bugreports from your users.
+That's why I built **[Bugira Bugtracker](https://www.bugira.com), my new SaaS product to get bugreports from your users**.
 If you like my projects like Codeception or CodeceptJS, please [try Bugira](https://bugira.com) as well.
 It will help you to establish better communication with you users and build a better products!